 These parks and their partners are committed to understanding and preserving the region's resources through science and education.
 This web site delivers information about these resources and the network's activities.
 Learn more about specific topics by exploring the links above.
+You can also visit Information and Outreach for our monthly newsletters to see what we do in the field and beyond.
 To learn about each park's resources, visit the park pages.

 Preserving our Natural History with Science

 A baby house finch (Carpodacus mexicanus) joins the Southeast Coast Network family

 Emily measures tree diameter at Cumberland Island National Seashore.

 A baby opossum (Didelphis virginiana) at Cumberland Island National Seashore chats with an SECN biologist about habitat conservation.

 Last updated: March 24, 2020